rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 -   [x] **Git Link**: allows you to quickly find GitHub links to your files
 -   [x] **Git Lens**: shows status and owner of changes to Git-tracked files
 -   [x] **Bracket Pair Colorizer**: uses different colors for your brackets and parentheses so you can keep track of them
--   [x] **Path Intellisense**: auto-completes file names AKA paths.
+-   [x] **Path Intellisense**: auto-completes file paths.

 ### My Additional Recommendations (optional):

 -   [ ] **Live Share**: Allows you to simultaneously work in VS code files with other developers in real-time (like Google docs), which will be very useful for pair-programming in future assignments 👩‍💻👩‍💻
--   [ ] **Code Spell Checker**: Automatically spell-checks your code (so that you don't ever have to spend hours debugging only to realize you misspelled your variable on line 56 🤦‍♀️).
+-   [ ] **Code Spell Checker**: Automatically spell-checks your code (so that you don't ever have to spend 2 hours debugging only to realize you misspelled your variable on line 56 🤦‍♀️).
 -   [ ] **Peacock**: Allows you to select different background colors for multiple code editors 🎨 (useful if you're working on two different projects, like a frontend and a backend, to quickly tell the two apart):

 ![Peacock Preview](images/hero.png)